thtyngu/Appointments/README.md

 * Webpack

 ## Setup
 Clone down this repository.
-You will need node and npm installed globally on your machine.
+You will need `node` and `npm` installed globally on your machine.

 Installation:
 ```
 $ cd ../appointment
-npm install
+$ npm install
 ```

 To run test suite: